dpdani/cereggii/docs/examples/AtomicDict/reduce.md

 |                           | 3       | 0.113    | 3.8x    |
 |                           | 4       | 0.086    | 5.0x    |

+!!!
+Note
+    We haven't considered multithreaded scenarios for `dict` because performance would be strictly worse than the single-threaded scenario.

 ## Summary

-- complying with the requirements of `reduce()` lets us easily write data-race-free code
+- complying with the requirements of `reduce()` lets us write data-race-free aggregations for `AtomicDict`
 - `reduce_sum()` is both more convenient and more performant
 - multithreading brings significant speedups when using `AtomicDict`

 Refer to the [`AtomicDict.reduce()` documentation][cereggii._cereggii.AtomicDict.reduce]
-for full details on writing compatible reduce functions.
+for full details on writing compatible reduce functions, or check the [Using `reduce()` for Averaging example](./reduce-average.md) for a more advanced use case.